Aspie96/blog/content/posts/free-speech.md

 There are multiple reasons for my highly permissive stance on freedom of expression.

 I regard freedom of speech as a necessary cornerstone of a healthy democracy.
 If the people are to make collective decisions, they ought to be able to openly discuss and challenge ideas.
 If an ideology is unpopular enough, that of censoring it might become a common desire.
-However, democracy should empower all individuals, not just the majority, and certain rights should be preserved.
-As for free speech specifically, it isn't just fundamental as an individual right, it is also necessary to allow democratic public discourse to continue.
-Weakening freedom of expressions doesn't only affect those alive in that moment who have disagreeable ideas, it also deteriorates democracy for future generations.
-Therefore the right to express oneself should supersede others' will to suppress it.
+However, democracy should empower and grant essential rights to all individuals, not just the majority.
+Guarding free speech is essential to preserve democracy itself for future generations.

 Censorship by social media platforms carries its own bag of issues.
 Here, I don't argue that limiting content on one's own server is immoral or that it should be illegal.
 What I think, however, is that maximally content-neutral social media platforms are better for society and should be preferred for general-purpose use.